leimao/TensorFlow_Dataset_API_Demo/README.md

 ### Iterator Instance

-According to the TensorFlow official [guide](https://www.tensorflow.org/guide/datasets), there are four types of ``Iterator``: one-shot, initializable, reinitializable, and feedable.
+According to the official TensorFlow [guide](https://www.tensorflow.org/guide/datasets), there are four types of ``Iterator``: one-shot, initializable, reinitializable, and feedable.
 Personally I think reinitializable and feedable ``Iterator``s are the most useful in practice.
 I also integrate the ``Iterator`` instances into training class because I usually prefer to write TensorFlow code in a object-oriented fashion.

-A typical object-oriented TensorFlow code with TensorFlow official ``Iterator`` reinitializable instance looks like this.
+A typical object-oriented TensorFlow code with the official TensorFlow ``Iterator`` reinitializable instance looks like this.

 ```python
 class CNN(object):